-Insecurity: Indigenous people of Katsina demand State of Emergency
+Insecurity: Indigenous People of Katsina demand State of Emergency

 The group warned that if the Federal Government fails to take over the state, the recent wave of insecurity may pose a threat to national security and further worsen the intractable challenges in the country occasioned by the COVID-19 pandemic.

-“Precisely December 2019, we spoke eloquently through the press on the state of armed attacks, kidnapping and cattle rustling in Dutsin-Ma Local Government Area of Katsina State.
-On that very occasion, we came up with a catalogue of 29 different cases of bandit attacks all in the month of December 2019.
+“Precisely December 2019, we spoke eloquently through the press on the state of armed attacks, kidnapping and cattle rustling in Dustin-Ma Local Government Area of Katsina State.
+On that very occasion, we came up with a catalog of 29 different cases of bandit attacks all in the month of December 2019.

 “However, we observed that after our landmark press conference held last December, normalcy was restored to the area.
 Regrettably, that relative peace was cut short as bandit attacks resumed in full swing in March 2020, extending their operations to other parts of the state.